IMMANUEL5015/movieSearchApp/README.md

 Please ensure to install all the required packages, as I did not upload the modules themselves.

+It is crucial to note that the app might not work as intended for every movie you search for.
+Please, do not be surprised if you make a search and the app behaves in an unexpected manner.

 ## Deployed Version
 Click this [link](https://the-movie-search-app.herokuapp.com/) to see and play with this web app.